 - Access to Premium Advertisers: By partnering with Google Ad Exchange, Ezoic brings higher-quality advertisers to even smaller publishers.

-- In-Depth Analytics:Bloggers get valuable insights into user behavior, revenue by page, and ad performance, which can also guide content strategy.
+- In-Depth Analytics:Bloggers gain valuable insights into user behavior, page-level revenue, and ad performance, which can inform content strategy.

 Cons: